 The next inorganic collection will be in May and June next year.
 We are currently working with our contractors about when the next inorganic service will be run.
 A decision on the future of inorganics will ultimately come back to the Councillors as part of the solid waste review.

 Inorganic collection was not in the Long Term Plan for last year.
-It is in for this year and the future of the inorganic collection will be part of a solid waste review which will start this year.
+It is in for this year and the future of the inorganic collection will be part of a solid waste review.
 This review will help us form the next Long Term Plan (LTP).

 Ratepayers did not pay for the inorganic service as part of their rates for 2018/19.